-The competition is quite tough between Google and Bing conversion rate.
+The competition is quite tough between Google and Bing conversion rates.
 You can choose the appropriate platform for your business, depending on the benefits you get from these two platforms.

-Based on our analysis on Google versus Bing Ads, we come across the conclusion that there is not a perfect answer to use either Google Ads or Bing Ads.
+Based on our analysis of Google versus Bing Ads, we concluded that there is no perfect answer to using either Google Ads or Bing Ads.
 But, it largely depends on your preferences and budget.

 Both of these platforms offer benefits that surely can help your business.

-One the one hand, you definitely would not want to miss out on a significant reach that Google offers by going with Bing on first hand.
-On the other hand, eliminating Bing Ads completely from your strategy isn’t a good idea, though.
+On the one hand, you definitely would not want to miss out on the significant reach that Google offers by going with Bing on first hand.
+On the other hand, eliminating Bing Ads from your strategy isn’t a good idea, though.